 Her research featured prominently in the recent University exhibition Images of Research, held in June in the Winchester Dicovery Centre.
 Find out more.

 In Sept.
-2018, she will be one of the University experts joining Prof. Michael Wood for the event 'The Legacy of Alfred: the Anglo-Saxons and the birth of England'.
+2018, she was one of the University experts joining Prof. Michael Wood for the event 'The Legacy of Alfred: the Anglo-Saxons and the birth of England'.
 Find out more.

 Dr Weikert is Co-Convenor of the University's interdisciplinary Centre for Gender Studies.